 Following orientation, researchers will undergo a process of vetting highly innovative interventions that have demonstrated success in reaching hard to reach populations and connection to UN SDG Goals.
 Researchers will prepare presentations on case studies where faculty mentors and fellow researchers will provide input to develop research question.

 Past case studies have examined such topics as: how to reach refugees with a biometric cash assistance program in Jordan; how to eliminate mother-to-child transmission of HIV in Thailand; how to get affordable solar panels to nomadic herders in Mongolia; and how to provide self-directed home care to the elderly and people living with chronic disabilities.

-2. Research Team Formation & Project Design
+3. Research Team Formation & Training Camp

-3. Professional Skills Development & Performance Coaching
+4. Professional Skills Development Series

-4. Case Report & Knowledge Translation
+6. Primary Research and Case Report Knowledge Translation